 Carrillo-Reid L, Miller Kang JE, Hamm JP, Jackson J, Yuste R. (2015) Endogenous Sequential Cortical Activity Evoked by Visual Stimuli.
 J Neurosci.
 35(23):8813-28.

 Miller Kang JE, Ayzenshtat I, Carrillo-Reid L, Yuste R. (2014) Visual stimuli recruit intrinsically generated cortical ensembles.
 PNAS.
 111(38):E4053-61.

 Miller Kang JE, Granados-Fuentes D, Wang T, Marpegan L, Holy TE, Herzog ED.
 (2014) Vasoactive intestinal polypeptide mediates circadian rhythms in mammalian olfactory bulb and olfaction.
-Journal of Neuroscience.
+J Neurosci.
 34(17):6040-6.

 Kang JE, Lim MM, Bateman RJ, Lee JJ, Smyth LP, Cirrito JR, Fujiki N, Nishino S, Holtzman DM.
 (2009) Amyloid-beta dynamics are regulated by orexin and the sleep-wake cycle.
 Science.
 326(5955):1005-7.

 Cirrito JR, Kang JE, Lee JY, Stewart FR, Bu G, Mennerick S, Holtzman DM.
 (2008) Endocytosis is required for synaptic activity-dependent release of amyloid-beta in vivo.
 Neuron.
 58(1):42-51.